Shadow32055/Bannerlord.BetterAttributes/README.md

 ## Installation & Updating
 1. Download the mod.
 2. Copy the mod folder into your Bannerlord Modules folder, generally located at _C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules_.
-3. Unblock all dll’s under mod folder.
+3. Unblock all dll’s under the mod folder.
 4. (Optional) If not using MCM, configure the mod via the config.xml located in the mod folder (after launching the game once).

 For updating please delete the mod folder and follow the installation process again.